Maya Weug: 2025

-Weug made a comeback with Saintéloc Racing during the fourth round of the Formula Regional European Championship, deputising for an injured Tim Gerhards.
+Weug placed 39th after she made a comeback with Saintéloc Racing during the fourth round of the Formula Regional European Championship, replacing an injured Tim Gerhards.

 F1 Academy

 Weug leads Abbi Pulling in an F1 Academy race at Zandvoort in 2024.

-Weug moved down to F1 Academy for the 2024 season, racing with Prema Racing and representing Scuderia Ferrari.
-She ended the season in third, with eight podiums and one fastest lap, including a maiden win in Race 3 at Abu Dhabi.
+Weug moved to F1 Academy for the 2024 season, racing with Prema Racing and representing Scuderia Ferrari.
+She ended the season third overall with one win, eight podiums, and one fastest lap.
+Her maiden victory was in Race 3 at Abu Dhabi.

-Weug retained her Ferrari backing for the 2025 season, but switched to MP Motorsport.
+Weug retained her Ferrari backing for the 2025 season, but switched teams to MP Motorsport.
 Weug won her first race of the season in Race 2 at Jeddah, and she also won her home race in Race 2 at Zandvoort.
 She claimed her third win of the season in Race 2 at Singapore.
-As of Round 6, she has secured eight podiums.
-Weug and Pin are the main title contenders heading into the final round at Las Vegas in November.
+Over the season, she secured three wins and nine podiums.
+Weug and Doriane Pin were the main title contenders heading into the season finale at Las Vegas, the first time the championship had ever been decided in the final race.
+Weug ultimately finished second overall.